geclos/homepage/content/blog/why_most_developers_fail_their_entry_level_tech_interviews.md

 There's many more aspects we could explore in preparation for your first tech interviews, but these are the foundational aspects all candidates should be aware of.
-The rest, we'll explore in upcoming entries.
+The rest, we'll explain in upcoming entries.

 Cheers, and good luck at your next interview.